RMITLibrary/easy_cite/markdown/rmitharvard.md

 ###### start-subtype-content

-Personal communication, such as face-to-face interviews, conversations, telephone calls, letters or emails, is only cited an in-text reference.
+Personal communication, such as face-to-face interviews, conversations, telephone calls, letters or emails, is only cited an **in-text citation**.

-Information about personal communication must be included in the in-text reference.
-Include the type of personal communication (for example, personal conversation, email, interview, telephone conversation) and the date in a date month year format.
+In the in-text citation, include information about the personal communication, such as the format of personal communication (e.g. personal in-person conversation, email, verbal or written interview, telephone conversation, etc.) and the date in the format of Day Month Year.

 Personal communication is not published and therefore unavailable for verification.
 For this reason, it is **not** included in the reference list.

-#### In-text reference: Direct quotes
+#### In-text citation: Direct quotes

 A direct quote is when you are using the exact words of the work.
 Put direct quotes between single inverted commas (quotation marks), and add a page number (if available).